thachp/eventdbx/README.md

        --field status=active
      ```
    - If the server is stopped, the same CLI command writes to the local RocksDB store directly.
+   - Inspect recent history at any point with `dbx events --filter 'payload.status = "active"' --sort created_at:desc --take 5` or drill into the payload of a specific event via `dbx event <snowflake_id> --json`.

 You now have a working EventDBX instance with an initial aggregate.
 Explore the [Command-Line Reference](#command-line-reference) for the full set of supported operations.